 - the enrolment management plan permits the enrolment of a student living outside the catchment area based on cultural, sporting or academic merit, and

 - the significant number of prospective students living outside the catchment area and applying to enrol results in abnormal administrative costs to the school, for example, enrolment examination supervision and marking.

-For more information about the process, please refer to the School Enrolment Management Plan (School EMP) – Operational Guidelines.
+For more detailed information about the process, please refer to the School EMP – Operational Guidelines.